windsorsean/nissan-leaf-ps/README.md

 - Charging
 - InsideTemp
 - LastUpdate

-If location requested, Latitude and Longitude properties will be added.
+- Location (only if locatation option used)
+  - Updated
+  - Latitude
+  - Longitude
+  - Link

 ## Acknowledgements
 Thanks to [Ben Woodford](https://gist.github.com/BenWoodford) for his initial documentation of the NissanConnect APIs.